JMPerez/promise-throttle/README.md

 It doesn't have any dependencies.
 If you are running this on Node.js, you will need to pass whatever Promise library you are using in the constructor.

+Then, you add functions to the `PromiseThrottle` that, once called, return a `Promise`.

+## Installation

+Install the module with: `npm install promise-throttle

 ## Example

 ```javascript